top of page

 The World Health Organization

 EMDR is a regulated psychotherapy model, involving certification and ongoing consultation.
-Tricia is a member of EMDR Canada working towards certification.
-As a trained EMDR Therapist, Tricia offers this therapy to adults, children and youth.
+I am a member of EMDR Canada, and as a trained EMDR Therapist, I provide this therapy to adults, and adolescents (*case by case basis for youth 12-16yrs old).

 EMDR essentially mobilizes the brain's own healing abilities.
 When bad things happen, they happen first to the body, then the emotions kick in, and then the brain starts to process the experience.
 You 'sleep on it', you think about it, you get support from friends & family, and after some time has passed, while you still remember the negative experience, you no longer feel upset about it.
 This is an example of the brain working the way it should.
 However, sometimes the processing gets stuck, and you don't have peace and experience distress.
 This is where EMDR comes in; it desensitizes and reprocesses negative memories and experiences.
 EMDR is an excellent way of releasing the pain from the past, to free up your resources for the present and future.